 HARTFORD, CT (WFSB) -- With the new budget passed by the General Assembly, shoppers will see a $0.10 fee on single-use plastic bags at checkout.

-The fee will go into effect this July, and was included in the two-year budget approved by lawmakers this week.
+The fee will go into effect this August, and was included in the two-year budget recently approved by lawmakers.

 After July 1, 2021, a ban on plastic bags will be implemented.

 Once that happens, no retail or grocery store will be permitted to distribute single-use plastic bags at checkout.